freeCodeCamp/how-to-contribute-to-open-source/README-TL.md

 - [Firefox DevTools](https://firefox-dev.tools/) - a site dedicated to bugs filed for the developer tools in the Firefox browser.
 - [Start Mozilla](https://twitter.com/StartMozilla) - a Twitter account that tweets about issues fit for contributors new to the Mozilla ecosystem.

-## Useful articles for new Open Source contributors
+## Kapaki-pakinabang na mga Artikulo para sa mga Bagong Tagapag-ambag sa Open Source

 > Helpful articles and blogs directed at new contributors on how to get started.